hkotek/hkotek.com/research.md

 The syntax/semantics of *wh*-questions
 --------------------------------------
 This work studies the syntax and semantics of *wh*-questions, concentrating on English and German multiple questions.
 I argue for *covert scrambling* of in-situ *wh*-phrases in English multiple questions, parallel to the overt scrambling of *wh*-in-situ in German.
 Evidence is provided from experimental data as well as offline judgments.
 My dissertation develops a new semantic framework for questions building on the syntax that I motivate.
+I am currently writing an LI Monograph based on this work.

+in prep.
+: Kotek, Hadas. **Composing Questions**.
+LI monograph, MIT Press.

 submitted
 : Kotek, Hadas. [**Covert partial *wh*-movement and the nature of derivations**](http://ling.auf.net/lingbuzz/002541/current.pdf?_s=TVHKDbQKt4hwC4kt).
 Manuscript under review.